 Surely, you’ve heard of the Pomsky.
 A cross between a Pomeranian and a Husky, this “designer breed” exploded in popularity after one of their photos went viral a few years back.
 Within just a matter of days, it had been shared millions of times online.
 After all, who can say no to a miniature husky?

 The truth is, not all Pomskies look like small huskies.
 A genetic lottery, there’s no telling what the offsprings of a Pomeranian and a Siberian Husky would look like.
-While some puppies may resemble their husky parents, others may not look anything like them at all.
-In the end, no one can make any sort of accurate guess about their appearance until they are born.
+While some puppies may resemble their husky parent breeds, others may not look anything like them at all.
+In the end, no one can make any sort of accurate guess about the appearance of this dog breed until the Pomsky is born.

-If you’re thinking of bringing home a Pomsky, we highly recommend that you do a little bit of research first.
-As mentioned earlier, there are a few misconceptions about the breed that you’ll probably want to know about.
+If you’re thinking of bringing home a Pomsky dog breed, we highly recommend that you do a little bit of research on the dog breed first.
+As mentioned earlier, there are a few misconceptions about the dog breed that you’ll probably want to know about.

 - Not All Pomskies Stay Small